sidx8/Chatbot-flow-builder/README.md

 ## Contributing

 If you want to contribute to this project, you're always welcome!
-You can create any pull request, and i will take a look at it.
+You can take a look at [contributing.md](https://github.com/sidx8/Chatbot-flow-builder/blob/main/CONTRIBUTING.md).

 ## Support